40843245/markdown-tutorial/full guide-toc.md

 > [!CAUTION]
 > The label (such as`[label]`) may NOT be rendered in Github or other platform.
 Be careful to use it.
 For this reason, I did NOT use labels in markdown file but footnotes, and I highly recommend to use footnotes instead labels.

+> [!CAUTION]
+> Footnotes aren't part of the core Markdown spec, but they supported by [GFM](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#footnotes) and thus is available at Github.
+>
+> See a simple example.
+>
+> ```
+> Here is a simple footnote[^1].
+> A footnote can also have multiple lines[^2].
+> You can also use wo
+> rds, to fit your writing style more closely[^note].
+> [^1]: My reference.[^2]: Every new line should be prefixed with 2 spaces.
+> This allows you to have a footnote with multiple lines.
+> [^note]:Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+> This footnote also has been made with a different syntax using 4 spaces for new lines.
+> ```

+The rendered output looks like this:

+[^1]: My reference.
+[^2]: Every new line should be prefixed with 2 spaces.
+  This allows you to have a footnote with multiple lines.
+[^note]:
+    Named footnotes will still render with numbers instead of the text but allow easier identification and linking.
+    This footnote also has been made with a different syntax using 4 spaces for new lines.

 <!-- TOC --><a name="add-labels-or-footnotes"></a>
 ### Add labels or footnotes
+I found the funny facts at Github.

+> [!IMPORTANT]
+> For creating a new footnote in Github, the position does **NOT** matter, the declaration of footnote will always be placed into the end of the document.
+>
+> But, for readibility and maintenability, I highly recommend to create a new footnote at the end of the document or just after the first ocurrence of use of the footnote.

+> [!IMPORTANT]
+> The declaration of a footnote will be displayed **iff** the footnote is used.
+>
+> For example, if one create `[^1000]` with text `[^1000]: Hello World!` but `[^100]` is NOT used, then `[^1000]: Hello World!` will NOT be displayed in the document.
+>
+> See example 2 under `footnote` subsection.

 To add a footnote, create a label through `[]` followed by `:` symbol (i.e. `[`, your name or combination of `^` and your id,`]`,`:`)

 The [re](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expressions) (i.e. regular expression) of a label will be